Anjiang-Wei/DSLMapper/README.md

 `Machine($PROC_KIND)` can be used to initialize a 2-dim machine model with respect to a processor kind.
 The initialized machine model is a 2-dim tuple, and we can access the number of nodes with `mcpu.size[0]` and the number of CPU processors in each node with `mcpu.size[1]`.

 The function signature should always be taking one argument `Task`, and return one point in a machine model.
 Inside the function, users need to specify that for each index point, how to map the index point (`task.ipoint[0]` for 1d index launch) to one point in the machine model.
-If turning on the logging wrapper, users can see the following logs:
+If turning on the logging wrapper, users can see the following logs running on a 2 node, 4 GPU per node machine:
 ```
 SELECT_SHARDING_FUNCTOR for calculate_new_currents
 0 <- (0) (1) (2) (3)